Photo Page

 76 MG Midget.
 Helped in all aspects of construction.
 Built from parts salvaged from the one we finished three weeks earlier that was totaled .

-Picture of an installed set of DRM brake cooling ducts on a C5. they helped brake fade on track a bunch, but require a lot of cutting in the wheelwell.
+Picture of where we installed a set of DRM brake cooling ducts on a C5. they helped brake fade on track tremendously, but require a lot of cutting in the wheelwell.

-Stroked 383 in an 88 corvette.
-TPIS intake, canton road race pan, Accumulator plumbed in, etc. great street motor. till the owner broke it,. twice.
+Stroked 383 we put in an 88 corvette.
+TPIS intake, canton road race pan, Accusump plumbed in, etc.

 picture of the RD engineering 4 point bar and harnesses installed in a C4 corvette. not installed in this picture, but we managed to keep most of the stock interior. made the rearview useless, though.